 My first and second child were delivered naturally while my third and fourth (twins} were delivered via a caesarean procedure.
-I heard of first time mothers deciding between a natural delivery and a C-section.
-In my opinion, mothers should always go for a natural delivery if their medical condition allow, i.e. no gestational diabetes, hypertension nor any other complications.
+I heard of first-time mothers deciding between a natural delivery and a C-section.
+In my opinion, mothers should always go for a natural delivery if their medical condition allows, i.e. no gestational diabetes, hypertension or any other complications.

-My experience for my first and second child were very similar.
+My experience for my first and second child was very similar.
 They were both induced at week 38, followed by assisted delivery.

-My early labour signs were regular painless contractions which started in the evening and were 5 mins apart.
+My early labour signs were regular painless contractions which started in the evening and were five mins apart.
 The contractions continued into the morning.
 I saw the gynae.
 He confirmed that I had dilated 1 cm and sent me off shopping.
 Walking helps to further induce dilation.
-I was scheduled for admission into the labour ward in the same evening.
+I was scheduled for admission to the labour ward in the same evening.

 When my son (first child) came out, he was purple, slimy and bloody.
 He reminded me of a lizard which I hate.
-The doctor placed him on my tummy and I had to mustered up enough courage to stroke him… with one finger…
+The doctor placed him on my tummy, and I had to muster up enough courage to stroke him… with one finger…

 After the babies arrived, I continued with pushing out the placenta.
 I recall my gynae spending another half an hour on the placenta and stitches down there.